- 77 confirmed pertussis (whooping cough) cases have been reported in South Dakota this year as of 15 August 2014.

 - Counties with cases: Minnehaha 19, Lawrence 17, Edmunds 8, Brown 6, Ziebach 4, and counties with ≤3 cases Brookings, Brule, Butte, Corson, Custer, Davison, Grant, Lake, Lincoln, McPherson, Moody, Pennington, Shannon, Spink, Turner.

-- 76% of pertussis cases were children under the age of 15 years, including 3 infants.
-A quarter of children under the age of 15 were unvaccinated.
+- 70% of pertussis cases were children under the age of 15 years, including 6 infants.

 - Individuals who still need vaccination are encouraged to contact their usual vaccine providers or one of the department's local Community Health offices.

-- Weekly pertussis surveillance summary (posted July 3, 2014)
+- Weekly pertussis surveillance summary (Posted 15 August 2014)

 The single most effective control measure is maintaining the highest possible level of immunization in the community.